racket/rhombus/rhombus/0000-rhombus.md

 binding forms are implemented with the low-level interface, however, many others can be implemented though simple expansion.

-The `contract.macro` form is similar to `bind.macro`, but for contracts.
+The `annotation.macro` form is similar to `bind.macro`, but for annotations.

 ```
+use_static_dot

-contract.macro ?PosnList: ?List.of(Posn)
+annotation.macro ?PosnList: ?List.of(Posn)

-fun nth_x(ps :: PosnList, n):
+fun nth_x(ps -: PosnList, n):
   ps[n].x
 ```

-Details on the low-level contract protocol are also in [a separate document](contract-macros.md).
+Details on the low-level annotation protocol are also in [a separate document](annotation-macros.md).

-## Contracts versus binding patterns
+## Annotations versus binding patterns

-Contracts and binding patterns serve similar and interacting purposes.
+Annotations and binding patterns serve similar and interacting purposes.
-The `::` binding operator puts a contract to work in a binding.
-For the other direction, the `matching` contract operator puts a binding to work in a contract.
+The `-:` and `::` binding operators put annotations to work in a binding.
+For the other direction, the `matching` annotation operator puts a binding form to work in a annotation.

-For example, suppose you want a contract `PersonList`, which is a list of maps, and each map must at least relate `"name"` to a `String` and `"location"` to a `Posn`.
-The `Map.of` contract combination cannot express a per-key specialization, but the `Map` binding pattern can.
+For example, suppose you want a annotation `PersonList`, which is a list of maps, and each map must at least relate `"name"` to a `String` and `"location"` to a `Posn`.
+The `Map.of` annotation combination cannot express a per-key specialization, but the `Map` binding pattern can.

 ```
-contract.macro ?PersonList:
+annotation.macro ?PersonList:
   ?(List.of(matching(Map('name': (_ :: String),
                          'location': (_ :: Posn)])))